 “Unfortunately, as we move past middle age, the odds of being more severely injured or dying in a car crash increase significantly,” says Carole Walker, executive director at Rocky Mountain Insurance Association.

-The table below shows the annual average rate increase for senior drivers by age in Oklahoma for different coverage levels:
+Find below the annual average rate increases for senior drivers in Oklahoma by age and different coverage limits.

 Chart